ameijin/quicketl/docs/user-guide/backends/postgresql.md

 # PostgreSQL Backend

 PostgreSQL is a powerful open-source relational database.
-ETLX can execute transformations directly in PostgreSQL or use it as a source/sink.
+QuickETL can execute transformations directly in PostgreSQL or use it as a source/sink.

 ## Installation